ZhangGongjie/ZhangGongjie.github.io/_pages/about.md

 Welcome to Gongjie Zhang's homepage!
 ======

-<span style="color:red">__[News]__ I have submitted my Ph.D. thesis and am actively looking for job opportunities across the world.
+<span style="color:red">__[Pinned Message]__ I have submitted my Ph.D. thesis and am actively looking for job opportunities across the world.
 I am willing to relocate for excellent job opportunities.
-Please feel free to contact me via GongjieZhang@ntu.edu.sg or [my LinkedIn page](https://www.linkedin.com/in/gongjiiezhang).</span>
+Please feel free to contact me via GongjieZhang@ntu.edu.sg or [my LinkedIn](https://www.linkedin.com/in/gongjiiezhang).
+I am eligible for the _High Potential Individual (HPI) Visa_ in UK, and have priority for employment pass in Singapore.</span>

 Biography
 ------